-Join Aaron F. Ross for an in-depth discussion in this video Choosing a scale convention, part of Creating Simulations in Maya Dynamics.
+Join Aaron F. Ross for an in-depth discussion in this video Choosing a scale convention, part of Maya Dynamics: Creating Simulations (2012).

 Before we even begin to think about building a Dynamic Simulation, we have to…adopt a scale convention.…That's universal for all Dynamics, not just Rigid Body Dynamics.…Before we animate it, before we even build models, we need to think about how…big they need to be.…If your objects are built at the correct scale, then your Dynamic Simulation…will run accurately.…If they're built to a different scale, you'll get a wildly different result.…You need to make sure you do this properly in order to get good results in your simulation.…